Food & Wine Experiential Programs

 Studies in Beer and Spirits

-This class will cover the history, production techniques, and classifications of all the major beer and spirits categories.
-Under the tutelage of Master of Wine Sandy Block, VP of beverage at Legal Sea Foods, students taste, and become thoroughly familiarized with, the differences among beers and spirits, learn about the ingredients that create these classic beverages, and discuss trends in the beer and spirits industries, in the United States and worldwide.
-This survey course is ideal for people who have an interest in beer and spirits, but would like to have a greater in-depth understanding of the richness and diversity comprising these categories.
+This class covers the history, production techniques, and classifications of all the major beer and spirits categories.
+Students taste, and become thoroughly familiarized with, the differences among beers and spirits, learn about the ingredients that create these standard beverages, and discuss trends in the beer and spirits industries.
+This class is taught by Sandy Block, one of only two Masters of Wine in New England, and VP of beverage at Legal Sea Foods, where he oversees the company’s wine, spirits, and beer program.

 Introduction to Wine Making